BlackSquirrelz/nidaba/readme.md

 ### How to use

 - Set verbosity of log file -v --verbose
+- Collect and parse browser artefacts -b --browser *Currently only safari
 - Specify output directory -o --output-path
-- Specify starting directory -s --start
+- Specify starting directory -s --start *directory from which to start collecting fileinformation
 - To hash or not to hash -H --hash
 - Provide a list of directories to skip during collection -w --whitelist